woped/rag/README.md

 5. **Run using Docker (alternative)**

-`docker build -t rag-api .`
+`docker build -t rag-api .` or `podman build -t rag-api .`

-`docker run -p 5000:5000 rag-api`
+`docker run -p 5000:5000 rag-api` or `podman run -p 5000:5000 rag-api`

 5. **Run with Logging**<br>
-The default logging is set to `warning` and will be active automatically when starting the application.<br>
+The default logging is set to `warning` and will be active automatically when starting the application.
+The default can be changed by setting the `LOG_LEVEL` environment variable in `config.env`.<br>

    **Flask**<br>
    `python main.py --loglevel <level>`<br>